 After a trying year for event professionals. members of PCMA’s 20 in Their Twenties class of 2021 have proven resilience is a key skill in their toolkit.
-Stephanie Geddis, Business Development and Client Marketing Manager at ICC Belfast in Belfast, Northern Ireland, shares her thoughts on what the pandemic fallout has taught her about the business events industry.
+Stephanie Geddis, Marketing and Partnership Manager at PCMA-EMEA in Belfast, Northern Ireland, shares her thoughts on what the pandemic fallout has taught her about the business events industry.
+(When Geddis was honored, she was Business Development and Client Marketing Manager at ICC Belfast.)

 What has this year of disruption taught you about the industry?